 Most students in full time Higher Education are not eligible for the majority of Welfare Benefits.
 However, qualifying students will receive a higher rate of Maintenance Loan, some of which will be disregarded for benefits purposes (this is known as the Special Support Element).

-Single parents do qualify for either Universal Credit or for legacy benefits (if these are in payment prior to the start of University).
-It is important that students notify the DWP that they are in full time education and in receipt of funding from Student Finance England.
+Single parents do qualify for either Universal Credit or for legacy benefits (see list below).
+It is important that students notify the DWP or their Local Authority that they are in full time education and in receipt of funding from Student Finance England.

 We would strongly advise any single parent who is in receipt of legacy benefits prior to starting their course to contact the Advice Team for benefits advice at the earliest opportunity so that we can offer specific advice on their individual circumstances.

-Additionally, any student with a disability (for which they receive DLA/PIP) and has been assessed as having a Limited Capability for Work (either for ESA or UC) can claim benefits whilst in study and should contact the Advice Team for further information.
+Additionally, any student with a disability (for which they receive DLA/PIP) and has been assessed as having a Limited Capability for Work (either for ESA or UC) prior to starting their studies can claim benefits whilst in study and should contact the Advice Team for further information.

 The Advice Team offers estimated UC calculations for eligible students.